Devon Wildflower Meadow Mix

-This seed mix of grasses and wildflowers has been harvested from 70 acres of traditional hay meadow on the edge of the Blackdown Hills.
-It is very similar to a mix we have successfully trialled on a demonstration site.
+This mix of grasses and wildflowers has been harvested from 70 acres of traditional hay meadows on the edge of the Blackdown Hills.
+It is very similar to a seed mix we have successfully trialled on a demonstration site on relatively heavy soil here.
 The Devon meadow mix includes several unusual wildflower species which you won't find in other commercially available seed mixes, including the Common spotted orchid and the Corky fruited Water Dropwort, which is only found in the Southwest.
-The seed mix also includes some of our most beautiful and delicate native grasses.
+The mix also includes some of our most beautiful and delicate native grasses.

 20% meadow harvested wildflower seed and 80% meadow harvested wild grasses.

 You can buy smaller packet sizes here at our sister website.

 Yellow Rattle Rhinanthus minor